troykinsella/concourse-artifactory-resource/README.md

 | Version Strategy | Description |
 | --- | --- |
 | `none`   | The resource does not manipulate any versions.
 The `check` and `in` operations are no-ops, and the `put` operation allows you to publish one or more files to a repository path.
 This configuration is suitable for simply publishing files to Artifactory, but it not suitable if any downstream jobs need to react (i.e. `trigger: true`) to changes to a published file.
+| `multi-file` | Lists files matching a glob pattern in a repository, and extracts the version from the file name using a regex.
+This strategy is appropriate when publications create new files that do not overwrite existing files, and the file names contain a version.
 | `single-file` | This strategy treats a changing sha256 sum of a single file as a version stream.
 This is appropriate when only a single file name is manipulated, and a publication can overwrite a previous one of the same name/path.